-Yeast occurs in nature, but not all of it is good for the body.
-The type that generally causes an imbalance, with associated problems for people, is called Candida albicans.
+The presence of a yeast imbalance in the body can cause many systemic problems.
+Yeast is a substance which occurs in nature, but not all of it is good for the body.
+The type that generally causes an imbalance, along with the associated problems for people, is called Candida albicans.
 Candida is a single-celled organism that can be the root of inflammation in the body.
-It lives on sugar and “robs your body of essential nutrients.”
-In general, the body can combat candida with beneficial bacteria and flora.
-When there is overgrowth, however, it can cause many problems.
-Not all yeasts are bad, but a poor diet and other causes for imbalance can lead to trouble.
+It lives on sugar and is able to deprive a patient’s body of its essential nutrients.
+In general, the body can combat candida with the help of beneficial bacteria and flora.
+When there is overgrowth of the detrimental yeast, however, it can cause many problems.
+Not all yeasts are bad.
+However, a poor diet and other causes for imbalance can add up over time and eventually lead to trouble.

 Infections and Imbalance

 Infections, as noted earlier, can come in a variety of forms.
-Some of the conditions are more obviously connected to candida, such as intestinal cramps, bloating, gas, diarrhea, rashes, itching, and genital yeast infections.
+Some of the conditions are more obviously connected to candida.
+These include intestinal cramps, bloating, gas, diarrhea, rashes, itching, and genital yeast infections.
 Lesser known connections to this microscopic fungus might be bladder infections.
 Psychological disorders may also have a yeast component.
-Irritability, decreased libido, and depression, can be caused by yeast overgrowth.
-Allergies and food sensitivities, thyroid problems, fatigue, and menstrual irregularities may also have origins in candida problems.4
+Patients who experience symptoms of irritability, decreased libido, and depression, might find that even these psychological symptoms could have been caused by a case of yeast overgrowth.
+There is the potential for allergies and food sensitivities, thyroid problems, fatigue, and menstrual irregularities to also have origins in candida problems.4

 Prevention and Treatments